Weakly maximal subgroups of branch groups: Definitions and preliminaries

 where $\varepsilon$ is the cyclic permutation $(1 2 \dots p)$. \end{definition} The name \GGS{} stands for Grigorchuk-Gupta-Sidki as these groups generalize both the Gupta-Sidki groups (where $\mathbf e=(1,-1,0,\dots, 0)$) and the second Grigorchuk group (where $p=4$ is not prime and $\mathbf e=(1,0,1)$).

-A wide generalization of \GGS{} groups is provided by the \defi{generalised multi-edge spinal groups}, where, for $p$ an odd prime and $T$ the $p$\hyphen regular rooted tree,
+A wide generalization of \GGS{} groups is provided by the \defi{generalised multi-edge spinal groups}, where, for $p$ an odd prime and $T$ the $p$-regular rooted tree,

-is a subgroup of $\Aut(T)$ that is generated by one automorphism $a=(1,\dots,1)\varepsilon$ and $p$ families $b_1^{(j)},\dots,b_{r_j}^{(j)}$ of directed automorphisms, each family sharing a common directed path disjoint from the paths of the other families.
-See \cite{MR3834728} for a precise definition.
+is a subgroup of $\Aut(T)$ that is generated by one automorphism $a=(1,\dots,1)\varepsilon$ and $p$ families $b_1^{(j)},\dots,b_{r_j}^{(j)}$ of directed automorphisms\footnote{An automorphism $b$ of $T$ is \defi{directed} if it fixes a ray $\xi=(v_i)_{i\geq 1}$ and the portrait of $b$ is trivial except maybe for children of the $v_i$'s.}, each family sharing a common directed path disjoint from the paths of the other families.
+See~\cite{MR3834728} for a precise definition.

-It is shown in \cite{MR3834728} that generalized multi-edge spinal groups enjoy a lot of interesting properties.
+It is shown in~\cite{MR3834728} that generalized multi-edge spinal groups enjoy a lot of interesting properties.
 First of all, they always are residually-(finite $p$) group that are self-replicating.
-By definition, they also satisfy that for every vertex $v$ of the first level we have $\Stab_G(v)=\Stab_G(\level{1})$.
-Moreover, Klopsch and Thillaisundaram showed \begin{theorem}[\cite{MR3834728}] Let $G$ be a generalized multi-edge spinal group. \begin{enumerate} \item If $G$ is branch, then it admits a unique branch action in the sense of \cite{MR2011117}, \item If $G$ is torsion, then it is just infinite and branch, \item If $G$ is torsion, then $G$ does not have a maximal subgroup of infinite index.
+Moreover, Klopsch and Thillaisundaram showed \begin{theorem}[\cite{MR3834728}] Let $G$ be a generalized multi-edge spinal group. \begin{enumerate} \item If $G$ is branch, then it admits a unique branch action in the sense of~\cite{MR2011117}, \item If $G$ is torsion, then it is just infinite and branch, \item If $G$ is torsion, then $G$ does not have a maximal subgroup of infinite index.
 The same holds for groups commensurable with $G$. \end{enumerate} \end{theorem} In particular, if $G$ is a torsion generalized multi-edge spinal group, then its maximal subgroups are normal and of index $p$.
-Since all maximal subgroups are of finite index, then by a result of Myropolska, \cite{2015arXiv150908090M}, the derived subgroup $G'$ of $G$ is contained in the Frattini subgroup (that is, the intersection of all the maximal subgroups) of $G$.
+Since all maximal subgroups are of finite index, then by~\cite{2015arXiv150908090M} the derived subgroup $G'$ of $G$ is contained in the Frattini subgroup (that is, the intersection of all the maximal subgroups) of $G$.

-Some of these groups have the congruence subgroup property, for example torsion \GGS{} groups (Pervova \cite{MR2308183}), but this is not always the case, \cite{MR3834728}.
+Some of these groups have the congruence subgroup property, for example torsion \GGS{} groups (Pervova~\cite{MR2308183}), but this is not always the case,~\cite{MR3834728}.

-For the special case of \GGS{} groups, there is an easy criterion, due to Vovkivsky \cite{MR1754681}, to decide whenever $G$ is torsion.
+For the special case of \GGS{} groups, there is an easy criterion, due to Vovkivsky~\cite{MR1754681}, to decide whenever $G$ is torsion.
 Indeed, a \GGS{} group with defining vector $\mathbf e$ is torsion if and only if $\sum_{i=0}^{p-2}e_i=0$.